Benefit depends on the county – there are several models within Partnership's 14-county network

 Timeline and Related Activities

-Implementation date: Implementation depends on the speed of state and federal approvals; PHC continues to work with the State to secure approval of our fiscal plan and is hoping for an implementation date of January 2019.
+Implementation date: Implementation depends on the speed of state and federal approvals; PHC continues to work with the State to secure approval of our fiscal plan and is hoping for an implementation date of spring 2019.
 In the interim, the Plan is focusing on ensuring the availiability of addiction treatment expertise for current members with physical or mental health needs that are accompanied by substance use problems.
 This 'addiction integration' of our current system will be in place by July 1, 2018.

 Grants to Increase Capacity for DMC

 About $2 million has been awarded to ten organizations that will be part of the new Wellness and Recovery Benefit, to increase and improve services.
 The status of the grantees work will be updated on this website in early 2018.

 The California Hub and Spoke System (CA H&SS) - expansion of medication assisted treatment services